ByronFiler/brimark-frontend/README.md

 5. To fix any severity vulnerabilities:
 > npm audit fix

-To run the project locally use the command. *__Note__:  this will run the tests first by default and then run the server!*
+To run the project locally use the command.
+> npm run local

+To run the project locally but with tests first:
-> npm run dev
+> npm run local-with-tests

 To run the tests:
 > npm test